Note: While we strictly tested these brooms on dog hair, they will work just as well with cat hair or any other pet that sheds.

 The best dog hair brooms we tested:

-- Bissel Pet Hair Broom – Best for all sweeping
+- Best for all floor surfaces: Bissel Pet Hair Broom

-- Grandi Groom – Best for high-pile carpets
+- Best for high-pile (shaggy) carpets: Grandi Groom

 Which broom do you use to clean up your pup’s hair?
 Let me know in the comments below!